A symmetric $p$-adic symbol for triples of modular forms: Algorithmic methods

 As explained in Remark \ref{Nov110411p}, this holds under the assumption that $H$ has growth condition $\frac{p}{p+1}$.
-In the case where $H$ has growth condition $\frac{1}{p+1}$, we need to use a similar trick to that of Remark \ref{Nov110411p}.
-We first apply the Atkin operator to $H$ to obtain a modular form $U_p(H)$ of growth rate $\frac{p}{p+1}$.
-Then, we follow the algorithm described above as usual.
-However, we need to adjust our final output by dividing by $\sigma$ to compensate for the fact that we took $U_p(H)$ instead of $H$.
+In the case where $H$ has growth condition $\frac{1}{p+1}$, we need to first apply the Atkin operator to $H$ to obtain a modular form $U_p(H)$ of growth rate $\frac{p}{p+1}$, as in Remark \ref{Nov110411p}.
+Indeed, write $H$ as a sum $H= \rho f_{\mu} + \sum_{s \not = \mu} F_{s}$, as in Equation (\ref{Dec030204a}).
+Then,